Breaking: 2 brothers killed as truck crushes Okada rider, passenger in Lagos

-- A piece of news that would cause pain in the heart of many Nigerians, the lives of two brothers has been cut short
+- A piece of news that would cause pain in the heart of many Nigerians; the lives of two brothers have been cut short

 - In the Lekki/Ajah area of Lagos state, an accident that involved a truck and a motorcycle rider has led to the death of the brothers' whose identity is still unknown

-- Meanwhile, this sad incident although not yet confirmed by the state's police command but has caused a major gridlock in the affected area
+- Meanwhile, this sad incident, although not yet confirmed by the state's police command, has caused a major gridlock in the affected area

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Tragedy struck on Tuesday, March 15, in Lagos state, following the killing of two brothers whose lives have been cut short and their families, thrown into mourning.
+Tragedy struck on Tuesday, March 15, in Lagos state, following the death of two brothers whose lives have been cut short and their families, thrown into mourning.

 This is so as an accident involving a trailer and a motorcycle better known as Okada has claimed the lives of two brothers at Eleganza bus stop in Lekki/Ajah road, Vanguard reports.